 2006: UC Medical Center adopts the name “Academic Health Center” to better reflect its scope of services.

-2007: UC College of Medicine, University Hospital and Cincinnati Children’s Hospital Medical Center sign memorandum of understanding to support a joint cancer program (now called the Cincinnati Cancer Center, previously Cincinnati Cancer Consortium).
+2007: UC College of Medicine, University Hospital and Cincinnati Children’s Hospital Medical Center sign memorandum of understanding to support a joint cancer program (now called the University of Cincinnati Cancer Center).
 The partnership provides scientific and intellectual resources to enable the three institutions to increase the internationally significant research performed.

 2008: The CARE/Crawley Building opens.